-Importantly, an additional benefit of using MSLP to categorize hurricanes is that it is already the storm.
-In contrast, IKE requires estimating the wind field over a large range of radii along multiple azimuths.
-Since MSLP is found to be the best predictor of historical hurricane damage and is relatively easy to measure, we conclude that MSLP is an ideal metric for categorizing damage potential for hurricanes.
+- Importantly, an additional benefit of using MSLP to categorize hurricanes is that it is already - routinely measured operationally.
+Furthermore, it is much simpler to estimate than either the full - hurricane wind field or even Vmax given its relatively noisy nature.
+In essence, MSLP is a storm- - integrated quantity that can be measured directly (in principle) at a single point at the center of - 476 the storm.
+In contrast, IKE requires estimating the wind field over a large range of radii along - 477 multiple azimuths.
+Since MSLP is found to be the best predictor of historical hurricane damage - and is relatively easy to measure, we conclude that MSLP is an ideal metric for categorizing - damage potential for hurricanes.
 Based on these findings, we advocate for efforts to improve